laminas/laminas-diactoros/docs/book/v3/migration.md

 ### marshalHeadersFromSapi

-The function `Laminas\Diactoros\marshalHeadersFromSapi()`, which is consumed by `Laminas\Diactoros\ServerRequestFactory::fromGlobals()`, was modified such that it will no filter out header field names that evaluate to integers.
+The function `Laminas\Diactoros\marshalHeadersFromSapi()`, which is consumed by `Laminas\Diactoros\ServerRequestFactory::fromGlobals()`, was modified such that it will now filter out header field names that evaluate to integers.
 Please see the [Security Features](security-features.md) document for more details.